 Food Tours

-Among Lisbon’s best-rated experiences.
+Among Lisbon’s best-rated experiences in any category.
 A typical food tour covers 5–8 stops over 3–4 hours: pastel de nata, presunto and chouriço, ginjinha, traditional petiscos at a small tasca, sometimes a Time Out Market visit, and a dessert finale.
-The good ones include enough food to count as lunch or dinner.
+The good ones include enough food to count as a full meal.

 Top operators: